Anello-Photonics/docs-A1/docs/communication_messaging.rst

 +-------+------------+---------------------------------------------------------------+

 .. note::
    Maritime INS uses fields 2 through 7 from this sentence.
-The leading time field may be empty, but its position must be preserved.

 2.1.3.5.
 APMAV: Restore Serial MAVLink Access (ANELLO Proprietary)
 """""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""""

-This recovery command restores MAVLink on RS232-1, disables the NMEA0183 serial and dedicated GNSS serial inputs, saves the changes, and reboots the unit.
+This recovery command enables MAVLink on RS232-1, disables the NMEA0183 serial driver, and reboots the unit.
+This is intended if you only have serial connected to your computer and you need to change parameters, which is done over MAVLink.

 **Message Format**::